Kiruthika04/AI-coding-agent/README.md

 python agent.py
 ```

-## Workflow
+## Agent Workflow

-1. Explore the repository.
+1. User provides a feature request.

-2. Analyze the repository structure.
+2. explorer.py scans the repository and collects relevant source files.

-3. Generate an execution plan.
-4. Identify relevant files.
-5. Generate AI-powered code suggestions.
+3. planner.py creates an implementation plan using the LLM.

+4. modifier.py analyzes important files individually and generates code suggestions.

+5. Suggestions are saved into the generated_changes folder as Markdown files.

-6. Save suggestions to the `generated_changes` folder.
+6. agent.py orchestrates the complete workflow.

 ## Repository Exploration

-The repository is explored using Python's `os.walk()` function.
+The repository is explored using Python's `os.walk()`.

 The explorer:

-- Traverses the project directory.
+- Recursively scans the project directory
-- Ignores unnecessary folders such as:
+- Ignores unnecessary folders:
   - node_modules
   - .git
   - __pycache__
   - venv
-- Collects all relevant project files.
+- Collects relevant source files
-- Provides the file list to the planner so the LLM only refers to existing files instead of inventing new ones.
+- Passes the file list to the planner so the LLM only analyzes existing project files.

 ## Assumptions

 - The repository is a Node.js application.
 - The LLM has sufficient context to analyze individual files.
 - Suggested changes are reviewed before being applied.

+## Assumptions

+- The repository follows a standard project structure.
+- The user request is clear and specific.
+- The LLM has enough context to analyze individual files.

+## Trade-offs

+- The agent generates suggestions instead of automatically editing files.
+- File analysis is performed one file at a time to reduce prompt size.
+- Generated changes should be reviewed before applying.

+## Example Output

+The generated suggestions are saved inside:

+generated_changes/

+Example:

+generated_changes/
+├── note.controller.md
+├── note.model.md
+└── note.routes.md

+## Technologies

+- Python
+- OpenRouter API
+- Qwen Coder Model
+- dotenv
+- pathlib

 ## Future Improvements